Marioqwe/easy_ssl/README.md

                # note that if you are revoking a certificate that was generated using
                # "test" mode, you will need to pass the "--staging" option as well.

-    # General
-    --out-dir  # by default "~/easy_ssl/ssl".
-               # if used in "test" or "prod" mode, the directory will contain all
-               # output from certbot, including certificates.
-               # if used in "info" or "revoke" mode, the value should point to the
-               # directory generated in either "test" or "prod" mode.

     # Certbot options
     -d         # domain name.
                # you can pass as many as you want (see example).